DemocracyStudio/HackathonCameroon2022/README.md

 - 12 pm: seventh workshop (Storytelling by Mariko)
 - 1 pm: eighth workshop (Crowdfounding by Roland)
 - 2 pm: ninth workshop (Content writing by Bate)
-- 3 pm: tenth workshop (News of the Camerounian ecocystem by Bayle Balata)
+- 3 pm: tenth workshop (News of the Camerounian ecocystem by Bayle)
 - 5 pm: checkpoint with mentors #3.
 All teams take the call.
 Youtube + GitHub training.
 Attendents should have their submission and demo video in mind.

 ###### Tuesday 29 of March